RyanDaDeng/elmo/readme.md

 ## Guide
-1. Go to /app, register an account
+1. Go to route /app, register an account
-2. You can create a dynamic form by using JSON structure
+2. You can create, edit, view dynamic form.
+3. The data is doing two-way and props binding based on component communication.

 ## TODO